From Logits to Hierarchies: Hierarchical Clustering made Simple: Experiments

-Finally, we end this section with a comparison in terms of the computational cost of our method compared with alternative models, and in particular with specialized deep learning approaches for hierarchical clustering.
+We end this section with a comparison in terms of the computational cost of our method compared with alternative models, and in particular with specialized deep learning approaches for hierarchical clustering.
 As the results in \cref{tab:efficiency} show, our proposed L2H algorithm is extremely lightweight.
-For completeness, we also measure the overall runtime to perform hierarchical clustering with our method, including the runtime to train the TURTLE model, as an example model used to compute logits as input.
-Our approach allows to perform hierarchical clustering extremely efficiently even on large-scale datasets such as ImageNet-1K, with a total training time of a few minutes.
-Note that, due to the combined efficiency of our method and state-of-the-art flat clustering models, the overall runtime scales seamlessly with dataset size and number of leaves in the hierarchy.
-Conversely, alternative hierarchical deep learning approaches exhibit a significantly higher computational cost.
-Moreover, a large dataset size and number of classes markedly increase the computational burden.
+To compare with the efficiency of alternative methods, we also measure the overall runtime to perform hierarchical clustering with L2H-TURTLE, which includes the runtime to train the TURTLE model, as an example of backbone model.
+Our approach allows us to perform hierarchical clustering extremely efficiently, even on large-scale datasets such as ImageNet-1k, with a total training time of a few minutes.
+Note that, due to the combined efficiency of our method and state-of-the-art flat clustering models like TURTLE, the overall runtime scales seamlessly with dataset size and number of leaves in the hierarchy.
+Conversely, deep hierarchical approaches exhibit a significantly higher computational cost.
+Moreover, as with TreeVAE, increasing dataset size and number of classes markedly increases the computational burden.
+Finally, it is to note that TURTLE, as well as TEMI, leverages CLIP embeddings for training.
+Hence, to further validate the superior efficiency and efficacy of our method compared to alternative deep specialized approaches, in \cref{app:addresults} we compare our results with the ones obtained by training TreeVAE using CLIP embeddings.
+These results again validate that our L2H approach achieves markedly superior performance when compared models have access to foundation model embeddings for training.
+Once again, this gain in performance comes also with much higher computational efficiency.

-\subsection{Case study: Pre-trained ImageNet Classifier}
+\subsection{Case Study: Pre-trained ImageNet Classifier}

-Next, we demonstrate how our method can be used in a supervised setup to produce a hierarchical clustering given the logits of a pre-trained classifier.
-Specifically, we use the {ImageNet-1K} dataset~\cite{imagenetpaper}, which comprises over a million images and a thousand distinct classes with an underlying hierarchical structure.
-We apply L2H on the logits of a pre-trained ImageNet classifier to determine the hierarchy of classes.
+In this section we complement the results from the previous section by showing that our method can be applied in a supervised setup, producing a hierarchy given the logits of a pre-trained classifier.
+Specifically, we use the {ImageNet-1k} dataset~\citep{imagenetpaper}, which comprises over a million images and a thousand distinct classes, with an underlying hierarchical structure organized according to the WordNet hierarchy.
+We apply the L2H algorithm on the logits of a pre-trained ImageNet classifier to model the hierarchy of classes.
 As a pre-trained classifier, we use the InternImage model \citep{wang2022internimage}.
-The resulting hierarchical clustering is visualized in \Cref{fig:circular-tree-ImageNet-1K}.